bsamanvitha/learning-journal/ML_upSkill/3_ML_system_design_part1.md

 - online: A/B testing to compare CTR, watch time, and conversion rates

 **Requirements**
-- training: train many times during the day as user behavior can be unpredictable and videos can become viral during the day
+- training: train many times during the day as user behavior can be unpredictable and videos can become viral during the day.
+Balance the operation cost vs. the online metrics improvement
 - inference: latency needs to be ideally 100 ms (i.e., recommend 100 videos for every user when they visit the homepage), balance between exploration vs. exploitation (fresh new content vs. relevancy)

 **Modeling**